okikelabs/website/content/blog/one-year.md

 **Design paralysis:** We spent time on things that didn't move the needle.

+## A Change in Structure

+Okike Labs is where it is today, not for a lack of effort but for not enough of it.
+There were too long many stretches of where nothing was done and we got busy with day job, freelancing gigs and life.
+That did not help our momentum in any way, if anything we never took what we had seriously.

+For most of the first year, things have moved slowly.
+Some weeks, we'd be in full focus, locked in, building or fixing something.
+Other weeks, nothing happened.
+We had weekly check-ins to keep ourselves accountable but sometimes even those felt forced.

+Midway through the year, things shifted.
+What began as a partnership transitioned into a solo operation.
+It was a mutual, natural shift that came from differing priorities and focus over time.

+As the company started to redefine its focus and direction, it became clear that alignment was just as important as execution.

+In the early days, we both shared the same vision for what Okike Labs could become.
+But as months went by, our levels of commitment started to differ.
+What was once a shared rhythm slowly became uneven.
+The company needed more consistent attention and direction than our setup could provide.

+Now I'm running Okikelabs solo.
+It wasn't the plan, but it's what was needed.

 ## What I've Learned

 A few weeks ago, I had a call with someone who put everything into perspective.
 We talked about objectives, goals, how to actually think about a business.
 And here's the surprising part: we've actually been on the right track.
 Unintentionally, yes, but aligned nonetheless.